 For those who would like to listen to the CD together, we offer group packages.
 Group CD packages come with one CD and handout booklet and all CE participants will receive photocopies of the handout to use while following along with the DVD.
 The cost for each additional group participant is only $25.

-Non-Financial Disclosure: Neither Pam Marshalla nor Marshalla Speech & Language have any non-financial relationships to disclose.
+Non-Financial Disclosure: Pam Marshalla (presenter) and Marshalla Speech & Language (publisher) do not have any non-financial relationships to disclose.

 ASHA CE Registry & Fee

 To earn ASHA CEUs, subscribers must have paid their annual ASHA CE Registry fee.
 Individuals must meet at least one of the following conditions to be eligible to earn ASHA CEU:

 - ASHA Member (includes Life member and International affiliates)

 - ASHA Certificate of Clinical Competence (CCC) Holder